gazzlab/neuropost/README.md

 Way back in the day, over a decade ago, the original source for what became "xerblin" was a book ["System Design from Provably Correct Constructs"][c] by [Dr. James Martin][d] [founder, Oxford Martin School][e] ([personal website][f]).

 ### Must mention:

+I need to expand on each of these eventually.

 *   Oberon (Wirth, et. al.)
 *   Forth (Moore, et. al.)